npge/lua-npge/API.md

 BRUAB&chr1&c_2_3_1      BRUAB&chr1&c_2_3_1      false
 BRUAB&chr1&c_4_1_1      BRUAB&chr1&c_4_5_1      true
 ```
+The iterator returned by `iterFragments` yields the fragment
+from the BlockSet and a part of the fragment.
+The former is
+not equal to the latter only for a parted fragment.

 BlockSet can find previous and next fragment for the given
 fragment.
 These methods respect sequence's orientation and